austinhuang0131/joinmatrix/guide.md

 * **Freedom.** You get to choose how you use the platform and how your data is treated.
   * Conversations can be end-to-end encrypted[^1].
 This is enabled by default for direct and group messages[^2].
-  * Automatic collection of data is minimized: No contact syncing[^3], no "are you human?" checks beyond registration, phone numbers are optional, even email addresses are optional (on select homeservers)!
+  * Automatic collection of data is minimized: No address book syncing[^3], no "are you human?" checks beyond registration, phone numbers are optional, even email addresses are optional (on select homeservers)!
   * You can host your own server, or you can join [an existing public homeserver](../servers) that suits you.
 Either way, your access to the Matrix federation is the same[^4]!
   * [Bridges](./features/#all-about-bridges) allow you to chat with users on other platforms, minimizing the social cost of moving to Matrix!
   * Since Matrix is an open protocol, it is extensible and can be used for purposes beyond just chatting.
 For example: [help desk](https://www.safesupport.chat/), [social media](https://minestrix.henri2h.fr/), real-time collaboration...